mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 the same data\_1\_109817192.csv files with SNPs which are significant (p − value ≤ 5E-08) and 0.25Mb around 109817192 on
 chromosome 1.
 Please make sure you give the p-value in the format ()E-(), distance as int (250000, not 250000.0) and position as int (109817192, not 109817192.0).

+The following image gives as example of the output file of the `Prune_Snps_pos.py` function.

 ![Output exposure dataset of Prune_Snps_pos.py](pos_prep_tog_outcome.png)

-Notice, you can give, position of the chosen *Snp* (if you do not give this, by default, the position of the lead *Snp* is chosen.
-Hence this function can also be used if you do not have a specific *Snp* in mind and just need to prune your data on a chromosome and *hotspot* by distance), distance (radius) and pvalue threshold as the last three arguments.

 ### 4.4.2  Choose your *Snp* and get exposure and outcome data within *chosen* LD-range.

-To make sure that you have data from the same locus and have *snps* abouve *chosen* LD-threshold (ex.
-0.01) excluded, you can choose a *Snp* and run the function `Prune_Snps_LD.py`.
+To make sure that you have data from the same locus and have *Snps* above *chosen* LD-threshold (ex.
+0.01) excluded from the MVMR analysis, you can choose a *Snp* and run the function `Prune_Snps_LD.py`.
 Once you run this, you will get *Snps* (that pass a certain p-value threshold, ex.
 5E-8) on the chromosome (integer given as argument for chromosome number) within *chosen* distance around the position of the *Snp* (specified by the argument for position of this *snp*), saved in  *.csv* files.
 These files will be saved in the new folder (datasets) within the same directory as the original files with the suffix of the chromosome and position appended to them.

 Please give as input: